noah-dsouza/Overdose-Prediction/README.md

 # Drug Overdose Predictor

 This project trains a **Random Forest Regressor** to predict global **drug-related deaths** using real-world data.
-Basically, I fed it a messy CSV, cleaned it up and made the model guess which countries are most likely to get wrecked by rising overdose rates.
+Basically, I fed it a messy CSV, cleaned it up and made the model guess which countries are most likely to get wrecked by rising overdose rates

 ---